aleph-7/elysium/README.md

 npm run dev
 ```

-Go on the localhost web address which must have been printed on the terminal.
+Go to the localhost web address which must have been printed on the terminal.

 ## Software Requirement Specification Document